combell/autogit-reference/README.md

 With the Autogit feature of Combell, deploying is as simple as [pushing your commits](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes) to a repository hosted on the [Combell servers](https://www.combell.com/en/hosting/web-hosting).

- The workflow resembles *git pushes* your perform to hosted repositories like *GitHub, GitLab, or Bitbucket*.
+ The workflow resembles *git pushes* you perform to hosted repositories like *GitHub, GitLab, or Bitbucket*.
 The main difference is that **the Combell git remote's sole purpose is to perform a deployment of the code that resides within the repository**.

  Additional *pre-deployment and post-deployment actions* are defined in the `.autogit.yml` configuration file and can be used to customize the deployment process.